What is academic honesty at QUT?

 1. Cheating in exams

-This includes any action or attempted action on the part of a student which might gain that student an unfair advantage in the examination.
+This includes any action or attempted action by you where you might gain an unfair advantage in the examination.
 Common methods of cheating include:

-This involves representing another person’s ideas or work as one’s own.
-It may also including resubmitting one’s own work for another assessment item.
+This involves representing another person's ideas or work as your own.
+It may also include resubmitting your own work for another assessment item.
 Common forms of plagiarism include:

 3. Other forms